geodynamics/pylith/docs/developer/contributing/newmaterial.md

 * Implement the pointwise functions.

   The pointwise functions for the residuals, Jacobians, and projections follow nearly identical interfaces.
+  In most cases you should implement the terms in the governing equation in 3D with 2D plane strain using the more general 3D version.
+  While this is slightly less efficient, it results in less code to maintain.

 * Set the pointwise functions.